agl-alexglopez/ccc/README.md

 }
 ```

 However, the above example is only useful if the standard library allocator is used.
 Any allocator that implements the required behavior is sufficient.
 For ideas of how to utilize the `context` parameter, see the sample programs.
 Using custom arena allocators or container compositions are cases when `context` is helpful in taming lifetimes and simplifying allocation.
+See the tests for extensive use of a minimal stack allocator that helps speed up tests by avoiding calls into the standard library heap allocator.

 ### Constructors